deepak-malik/Data-Structures-In-Java/src/com/deepak/data/structures/Arrays/Arrays_Introduction.md

 - Traversing through the elements of array
 - Copying/Resizing arrays
 - Removing elements from arrays
-- Sorting elements in a array
+- Sorting elements in an array
 - Arrays as method params
 - Arrays in memory
 - Casting arrays